CLRKSTVEN/Campus-Helpdesk-Bot-System/README.md

 - **Utilities (`src/com/campushelpdesk/util/TicketGenerator.java`)**
   Generates date-based ticket identifiers with topic-specific prefixes.

-## UML Diagram Guide
-Open `campus-helpdesk-class-diagram.puml` (or the exported `uml.png`) to view the structure:
-- The model package shows `SupportRequest` and `SupportTopic`.
-The association between them highlights that every processed request stores its resolved topic.
-- The chain package outlines the handler pipeline and the shared `setNext` link between handlers.
-- The strategy package displays all available response strategies, including the new General and Library implementations.
-- The observer package illustrates how offices subscribe to notifications.
-- Additional arrows capture how handlers depend on topics, strategies, and ticket generation.

 ## Code Walkthrough

 1. `Main.java` prints the banner, registers observers (IT, Facilities, Registrar, Finance, Library), builds the handler chain, and loops on user input.
 Typing `help` displays the latest topic keywords.
 2. `SpamFilterHandler` rejects obviously irrelevant text.
 3. `PriorityHandler` uses a curated keyword list to upgrade critical incidents to `HIGH` priority.